piyushraz/charityplatform/README.md

 We welcome contributions to this project.
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the CSC318 team at the University of Toronto for their insights and feedback during the development of this project.
-- Special thanks to [Next.js Documentation](https://nextjs.org/docs) for guidance on using Next.js effectively.